 I remember as a youngster my coaches showing me different ways to kick a ball.
 I remember my first select team my coach taking me to the side after practice.
 He showed me how to chip, which was so hard at first.
 It was actually frustrating and embarrassing.
 I felt for a few minutes it might never come.
 After weeks of practice I picked it up and learned the proper way to kick a soccer ball.
 Then I remember the next season I grew taller and my foot grew longer.
 I had a size 12 shoe at age 12.
 All of a sudden I couldn’t chip the ball or do several other things very well.
 I was clumsy for a year or so due to the sudden growth.
 This goes with many kids at different ages.
 How we do something matters and kicking a ball in soccer matter a whole lot.
-So learning how is important at a young age.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.
+So learning how is important at a young age, along with practicing at home.

 Proper mechanics matter more than power